Ericson2314/Voxlap/readme.txt

 have a better chance of linking correctly (especially on windows).
 I figured this would open up new doors testing.

+I now have everything compiling and linking on Windows and Linux, MSVC and gcc, and SDL on both platforms.
+Unfortunately however, when running a gcc build on any platform some text is displayed on the screen.
+When I don't use the -ffast-math flag, it will in addition crash due to arithmetic overflows.
+Because this is thus strictly a compiler-caused issue, my guess is there is still some mistake in the inline-assembly I converted to C. It is now clear to me that in order to get this working, I will have to remove all inline assembly.
+Because in many cases the C is less efficient, I will try to add it back in after I have fixed most bugs.
+But the only way to rigorously cross- reference the MSVC and gcc builds/bugs, I must avoid as much compiler-specific syntax as I can.
+I imagine once I reach the point where it is safe to again experiment with assembly, asm and no-asm versions will be developed with some independence, and the benchmarks will state which branch to focus on.

-Library issues :
+Library issues:

 I can't really dive into this until the former step is complete, but it seems that again a good bit of the work is already done.

 Voxlap itself is a surprisingly self-contained beast, primary because it’s a software render so it only uses DirectX to copy frame buffers and other trivial stuff.
 The backend it currently uses Winmain, is not Voxlap-Specific, but rather used by a couple of Ken’s things (maybe even the build engine).

 On the flip side, the example game, and probably other games based around Voxlap don’t just use voxlap’s header, but also directly use Sysmain.h, Winmain’s interface.
 So to have a genuinely useful Voxlap port, seemingly unused features of Sysmain.h must also be ported.

 Thankfully, available on Ken’s site is SDLmain, a non-Voxlap-Specific port of Winmain.
 I’m not sure how complete it is, but I’d hope it has the most basic stuff that Voxlap itself requires available.
-As to the example game and other programs that use Voxlap, I’m not so hopeful.
-Some of Sysmain.h’s routines are very DirectX specific (like “startdirectdraw”) and even if they are “ported”, probably don’t cause some idiosyncrasy that the games are expecting.
-We’ll see once the assembly is dealt with.

-Lastly, SDLmain is GCC only, and Winmain is MSVC only.
+The more progress I've made, the more I been able to validate the SDLmain basically works as advertised.
+Now that I have the Voxlap building with SDLmain and MSVC, I am almost sure it will hardly need modification.

+The other example programs besides 'game' use some GDI and other Windows- specific APIs not abstracted in Winmain, so I will not focus on porting them for the time being.
+I did recently however add Slab6 to my code base, as it shares both Winmain code that later ended up in Voxlap.
+To fully incorporate it I will need to deal with these other windows dependencies, so doing so is definitely on the agenda.

 ------------------------------------------------------------------------------
 What Next: